open-mmlab/mmyolo/docs/en/user_guides/config.md

 ### Dataset and evaluator config

 [Dataloaders](https://pytorch.org/docs/stable/data.html?highlight=data%20loader#torch.utils.data.DataLoader) are required for the training, validation, and testing of the [runner](https://mmengine.readthedocs.io/en/latest/tutorials/runner.html).
 Dataset and data pipeline need to be set to build the dataloader.
 Due to the complexity of this part, we use intermediate variables to simplify the writing of dataloader configs.
-More complex data augmentation methods are adopted in lightweight object detection in MMYOLO.
+More complex data augmentation methods are adopted to the lightweight object detection algorithms in MMYOLO.
 Therefore, MMYOLO has a wider range of dataset configurations than other models in MMDetection.

 The training and testing data flow of YOLOv5 have a certain difference.
 We will introduce them separately here.